pgeneves/internship-react/README.md

    - The function return HTML content using a special React syntax
       - HTML instruction can be mixed with react instructions that allow to adapt the generated HTML using the code logic

-## First modification of the generated code
+## First modification of the generated code X
 Let's try to add some text in the generated web page.
  - Modify the App function in the App.js file
    - Add some text inside the <div > element (It means somewhere between the <div> and </div> markups)